wallarm/product-documentation/docs/2.16/updating-migrating/nginx-modules.md

 ### WAF node and postanalytics on different servers

+!!! warning "Sequence of steps to update the WAF node and postanalytics modules"
+    If the WAF node and postanalytics modules are installed on different servers, it is required to update the postanalytics packages before updating the WAF node packages.

 1. Update postanalytics packages following these [instructions](separate-postanalytics.md).
 2. Update WAF node packages: